-Jordan on Proning and MIS-C; along with Case studies (agency or independent review) We will be electronically forwarding a participant handout in advance of the classes to the
+Jordan on Proning and MIS-C; along with Case studies (agency or independent review) We will be electronically forwarding a participant handout in advance of the classes to the presentation to optimize engagement and augment learning.

 PEMSCs for them to duplicate for all EMS personnel.